gacetta/notes/CSDay20.md

 # MongoDB: Non-relational database

-MongoDB is a document-oriented DB.
-No relational.
+MongoDB is a document-oriented DB. *Not relational*
 1. Everything is stored as `BSON` (Binary JSON)
 2. Instead of tables, you have collections of documents.
   a.
 Each document is like a JS object
   b.
 You have the ability to store array and object data types
   c.
 You have the ability to nest arbitrarily deep. *PROCEED WITH CAUTION*
 3. Built with an emphasis on speed
-4. Not equipped to handle complex relationships as SQL
+4. Not equipped to handle complex relationships like SQL

 _BONUS_ access to the `Date()` datatype.

 Each entry has its own properties.
 Potentially the same bit of information might be re-written many times.
-Look-up might be faster, but space allocation is less efficient
+Known as `denormalization`.
+Look-up might be faster, but space allocation is less efficient and there is no longer one source of truth.

 ## MongoDB Document Store
 1. Ability to store array of items, called `embedding` and is an alternative to foreign-key relationship
 2. Flexibility in field properties and nesting, just like JSON.
 Great for unstructured/nested data

 ## Mongoose
-MongoDB is often used with Mongoose, which provides structure to raw MongoDB.
+`Mongoose` is an `ODM - object document mapper` which serves as an interface between a server and the database to provide structure to raw MongoDB.
-`ODM - object document mapper`

 Server  -->  Interface  -->   Database
 NodeJS       Mongoose         MongoDB

-- we use Mongoose to create Schema definitions and types:
+Mongoose to creates Schema definitions and types:
   - String, Number, Date, Array, ObjectId, Mixed(any type)...
   - Custom types: allows validation, defaults, pre/post middleware

+1. create schema
-- create a schema instance, then create a Model to perform queries
+2. then create Model from schema to perform DB queries

 ### Model
 *SYNTAX:*
+  // import mongoose
   const mongoose = require('mongoose');

+  // create schema
   const personSchema = new mongoose.Schema({
     name: {type: String, required: true},
     age: Number,